Stephen Sulzberger’s Blog

 Will I stop using Internet Explorer altogether?
 No way - some things still need it, e.g. MS Exchange (for the web-based mailbox), corporate CMS systems, compatibility tests, etc. To be sure, Internet Explorer still has a place in this world, even if it’s only because of proprietary programs or other misc. considerations that keep the browser relevant.
 (I should also note at this point that up to now I’m not really a huge fan of any of the ‘IE Tab’-sort of utilities for opening Firefox instances using an IE engine.
 If something requires Internet Explorer for whatever reason, your best bet, I think, is to just use Internet Explorer.
 This, I think, is the only fool-proof solution.)
 Still, I suppose one could always counter that some things aren’t Internet Explorer compatible, either (though I’m sure this alleged technological shortcoming is more marketing-driven than anything else).
 One such example is Apple’s MobileMe service - read about that situation (and some added commentary) from Chris Pirillo and others here.

 In terms of lingering frustrations, I really only wish Firefox had a cleartype option/add-on like IE7, that way you wouldn’t need to enable the font setting for your entire system just to have it apply within Firefox.
-Still, even I can admit that this isn’t much of a list for a product that’s already considerably solid and feature-rich.
+Still, even I can admit that this isn’t much of a wish list for a product that’s already considerably solid and feature-rich.

 May 26, 2008